Meth Paranoia: Does Methamphetamine Cause Paranoia?

 Long-term meth abuse may also cause some structural changes in the brain.
 Notably, the dopamine system is overactive in these patients.

-The changes in brain chemistry and structure have a combined effect on how you think and behave.
-As a result, you develop the classical symptoms of paranoia.
+The changes in brain chemistry and structure have a combined effect on how users think and behave.
+As a result, the classical symptoms of paranoia are developed.
 They include hallucinations and changes in thought processing.
 Additionally, they may fail to respond normally to external stimuli.

 Many researchers believe there is a link between meth and paranoia.
 Nonetheless, only a few studies have attempted to find a direct link.